Partnering with the Campus Community.

 If you are unable to attend one of our Student Appreciation Events, email firstname.lastname@example.org for the information you’ll need to complete your thank you note.

 Completed thank you notes can be dropped off at Alumni House on weekdays between 9:30 a.m. and 5 p.m., or sent via email to email@example.com.

 The William G. Hosking Scholarship was established in 2001 by a group of Drew University alumni in recognition of William G. “Billy” Hosking’s service to Drew University and its athletic department since 1983.
 It is awarded annually to one or more students who demonstrate financial need and who show high promise for contributing to extracurricular life.
 The recipient shall exemplify some of Billy’s characteristics, such as dedication, honor, commitment, care and loyalty to the University.

 The Hosking Scholarship is a need-based scholarship, awarded annually to a returning student.
-The deadline has passed for applications for the 2017–2018 academic year.
+The application deadline for the 2018–2019 academic year is March 20, 2018.

 Contact firstname.lastname@example.org for more information, or submit your application using the form below.